 The galley is at the port forward end of the salon and communication between the galley and salon is unimpeded.
 The space in the galley has been optimized for both dry goods and cold storage.
 In the galley are two energy efficient Vitrifrigo refrigerator drawers and across ahead of the settee are two Vitrifrigo freezer drawers.
-The drawers contain items securely and reduce the amount of cooling lost when open.
+The drawers contain items securely and reduce the amount of cooling lost when opened.

 To starboard of the galley there are steps up to the pilothouse.
 Because of the hallway interior layout, there is room in the pilothouse for twin helm chairs.
-The Llebroc chairs are upholstered in black Ultraleather.
+The Lebroc chairs are upholstered in black Ultraleather.
 The chairs are located comfortably in reach of the instrument console and leather covered destroyer wheel.

 With the settee aft of the helm chairs, the pilothouse becomes a comfortable place for a group to gather underway.
 Aft and up from the settee is a watch berth, allowing an off-watch crew member a comfortable, handy place for a rest.

 Forward raked windscreens aid in shedding water and eliminate light reflecting from the electronics during night operation.
 Inside the windscreen are large upper and lower instrument consoles.

 The instruments mounted into the upper and lower consoles display very legibly.
 To starboard is the electrical distribution panel with digital meters that allow the systems to be monitored easily.